nickgerace/nickgerace.dev/_posts/2018-12-17-how-i-became-netapp-intern.md

 ---
 layout: post
 title: How I Became A NetApp Intern and Why You Should Too
+minutes: 8
 ---

 Your junior year in a Bachelor’s program can be daunting.
 Partaking in four year degree-programs after completing high school can give an uneasy, yet hungry, desire to just... get out and work.